stepanovcodes/video-pocker/docs/planning.md

     2.3 Use a bet amount variable to store the current bet amount.

     2.4.
-Use a hand array to represent the player's current hand.
+Use a hand array to represent the player's current hand and whether the player's card is locked (card on hold) or not.
 The hand will contain card objects from the deck.

+    2.5.
+Use inHand variable to determine if a player is playing the hand at the moment (true) or deciding on bet (false).

+    2.6.
+Use shuffledDeck variable to store a shuffled deck, excluding cards that have already been dealt or drawn.

+    2.7.
+Use dealDrawButtonValue variable to store a caption for an alternating button labeled either 'DEAL' or 'DRAW,' depending on whether a player is in possession of cards (in Hand) or not.

+    2.8.
+Use cardEls variable to store card elements.
+It cannot be declared in 'cached element references' since the card elements are being dynamically changed.

+    2.9.
+Use winningCombination variable to store the final winning combination after the hand has been assessed.

+    2.10.
+Use roundCount variable to store the count of the rounds (hands) within the same game.
+It is required to determine if it is a first round or not.

+    2.11.
+Use winResult variable to store the credit score of an individual win round.

+    2.12.
+Use endOfGameText virable to store the end of game text (GAME OVER or TRY ANOTHER BET) let endOfGameText.

 3. Store elements on the page:

     3.1.
 Store one element that represents the cards-container section.

     3.2.
-Store one element that represents the Game Over text.
+Store element that represents the Bet Amount display

     3.3.
-Store two elements that represent the Bet Amount display, and the Bet Input control.
+Store three elements that represent Bet Input controls.

     3.4.
 Store one element that represents the Max Bet Button.